LithoCoders/dailycpp/EffectiveModernC++/chapter7/Item_37_Make_std::threads_unjoinable_on_all_paths.md

   return 0;
 }
 ```
-The problem is when `ConditionSatisfied()` returns `false`, or it
-throws an exception, `std::thread` object `t` is still joinable
+The problem is when function `ConditionSatisfied()` returns `false`, or it throws an exception, `std::thread` object `t` is still joinable
 whereas its destructor is called at the end of scope.
-This causes
-program execution to be terminated.
+This causes program execution to be terminated.
 This is how `std::thread` dtor is
 designed.
-No implicit join nor implicit detach are implemented in
+No implicit join nor implicit detach are implemented in `std::thread::~thread`.
-`std::thread::~thread`.
 The author argues because of performance
 pitfall and debugging troubles.

-Users have responsibilities to make `std::thread` object *unjoinable*
-on every path of program before calling its dtor.
-It is difficult to
-solve this because you need to consider all possibilities such as:
-`return`, `goto`, exception handling, `continue`, `break`, or `if`
+Users have responsibilities to make `std::thread` object *unjoinable* on every path of program before its dtor is called.
+It is difficult to solve this because you need to consider all possibilities such as: `return`, `goto`, exception handling, `continue`, `break`, or `if`
 command as above.

-The technique to have a common action along every path is putting it
-in dtor, i.e, RAII.
+The technique to have a common action along every path is putting it in dtor, i.e, RAII.

 ```c++
 #include <thread>